Cotyjanz/EventHub/README.md

 ## Description

-This is an educational project meant to be an exercise in the development of large applications and project management.
+This is an educational project meant to be an exercise in the development of web applications and project management.

 ## Getting Started